-Ozark Housing Authority is a Public Housing Agency in Ozark, Alabama that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 17th, 2019, Ozark Housing Authority has 1 waiting lists that are open now or opening soon.
+Ozark Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.
+As of July 25th, 2021, Ozark Housing Authority has 1 waiting lists that are open now or opening soon.

 Ozark Housing Authority serves Ozark.

 Open Ozark Housing Authority Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Public Housing Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 As of July 2017, the Ozark Housing Authority is currently accepting Public Housing waiting list applications.

 To apply: Pick up an application at the OHA office, located at 241 Ed Lisenby Dr., Ozark, AL 36360 from 7:30 am until 6:00 pm, Monday-Friday.